Building a banquette was the solution to adding lots of seating to my sister's dining room without overcrowding it with chairs!

 DIRECTIONS:

 For each base, he first built a lower rectangular frame.
-Then, he attached the vertical supports and then the top frame.
+He attached the vertical supports, then the top frame.

 Make sure the entire structure is level.
-Then, secure each base to each other and to the wall and floor.
+Then secure each base to the others and to the wall and floor.

 Three 2 x 4 seat supports were added to the inside of each base.